Panionios F.C.

 In the wake of the Greco-Turkish War (1919–22) and the population exchange between Greece and Turkey, the multi-sport club Panionios G.S.S. was transferred to Athens.
 They have won two Greek Cups (in 1979 and 1998), while they were runners-up in the Greek Championship during the 1950–51 and 1970–71 seasons.
 They have won also the 1971 Balkans Cup and reached the quarter-finals of the UEFA Cup Winners' Cup in 1998–99 season.

-The team currently competes in the amateur third division of Greek football known as Gamma Ethniki.
+The team currently competes in the second division of Greek football known as Super League Greece 2.
 They play their home games in Nea Smyrni Stadium with a capacity of 11,700 seats.

 History

 Early years

 The club was founded in 1890 by a part of the sizeable Greek population of İzmir (Greek: Σμύρνη), under the name of "Orpheus Music and Sports Club".
 In 1893, some Orpheus members keen on sports formed a separate organization, the "Gymnasion Club", and started holding yearly sports competitions.
 In 1898, Orpheus and Gymnasion merged again to form Panionios GSS.
 Members of Panionios represented Greece in all international track and field games until these developed in the modern Olympic Games.

 After the Greek military defeat in 1922 the club was forced to transfer, firstly to Athens and later, to the Athenian suburb of New Smyrna, where much of the population of Smyrna re-settled.
 The club always had a strong tradition of cultivating all major sports; it was the first Greek club to establish a track and field division for women, in 1925.
 Another major example of the club's contribution to Greek sports rests in the fact that it was Panionios that introduced Basketball and Volleyball in Greek sports society.

 With the gradual transformation of men's football and basketball into professional sports, Panionios FC and Panionios BC became privately owned clubs operating under the auspices of the traditional "amateur sports" Panionios GSS.
 To date, Panionios remains the only sports club in Greece that was awarded the Golden Cross from the Athens Academy as a recognition of the club's rich and continuous enrichment of Greek sports.